 a.
 It is NASA's policy to have a mixed-fleet launch strategy to utilize both existing and emerging domestic launch capability to assure access to space for NASA payloads and their related missions.
 This directive addresses the process that enables NASA to take advantage of the full range of available launch capability while ensuring that the risks associated with access to space are consistent with the risk classification approved for individual payloads and missions.
-This directive complies with the requirement for program risk management documented in NASA Procedural Requirements (NPR) 7120.5.
+This directive complies with the requirement for program risk management documented in NASA Procedural Requirements (NPR) 7120.5, NASA Space Flight Program and Project Management Requirements.

 b.
-It is also NASA's policy, consistent with the National Space Transportation Policy (NSTP), that U.S. Government payloads are launched on launch vehicles manufactured in the U.S., unless exempted by the Assistant to the President and National Security Advisor and the Assistant to the President for Science and Technology and the Director of the Office of Science and Technology Policy through an interagency process, and/or as part of an approved international cooperative mission with launch contributed on a no-funds exchanged basis.

-c.
-NASA's launch vehicle assignment and acquisition policy seek to balance launch risk for individual missions with demonstrated launch vehicle history; flight anomaly, and/or mission failure resolution, if any; and NASA technical evaluation consistent with overall mission risk.
+It is also NASA's policy, consistent with the United States (U.S.) Space Transportation Policy, that U.S. Government payloads shall be launched on launch vehicles manufactured in the U.S., unless exempted by the Director of the Office of Science and Technology Policy and/or as part of an approved international cooperative mission with launch contributed on a no-funds-exchanged basis.
+NASA's launch vehicle assignment and acquisition policy seek to balance launch risk for individual missions with demonstrated launch vehicle history, flight anomaly, and mission failure resolution, if any, and NASA technical evaluation consistent with overall mission risk as follows: